Teungtran/BANKING_SENTIMENTAL/README.md

-# BANKING_SENTIMENTAL
+# BANKING_SENTIMENTAL_ANALYSIS
-This is a model  using BERT NEURAL NETWORK BERT NERUAL NETWORK and the Hugging Face Transformers library to classify the sentiment of reviews of different banks
+This is a model  using BERT NEURAL NETWORK BERT NERUAL NETWORK and the Hugging Face Transformers library to classify the sentiment of reviews of top 5 banks in VN
+** Data is scraped from GG map reviews, using Data Scraper extension

 ** NOTE: The reason we check for both string and list data types in the sentence variable is to handle different ways the text data could be structured in the DataFrame